max-ishere/mcbe-lan-advertizer/README.md

 ``` shell
 cp target/release/advertize (path)
 ```
+You can also do this in a file manager by opening the project, then `target` and then `release` folder.

-4. If you dont need the repository and you have saved the executable to a different location then you can delete it.
+4. If you dont need the git repository and you have saved the executable to a different location then you can delete it.

 ``` shell
 cd ..